Grunwaldzka Street, Bydgoszcz: Tenement at 18

-Located in front of Starofarny cemeterys main gate, this 3-storey building was possessed by Rudolf Wolff, a merchant in wood and cigars.
+Located in front of Starofarny cemeterys main gate, this 3-storey building was owned by Rudolf Wolff, a merchant in wood and cigars.

-One of the earliest house built on this avenue, it recalls many other eclectic edifices of the city one can find in Gdańska, Pomorska or Dworcowa streets.
-One can appreciate the large pediments, the Art Nouveau-like details around the second floor openings and the dormers with oeil-de-boeuf windows.
+One of the earliest houses built on this avenue, it recalls many other eclectic edifices of the city one can find in Gdańska, Pomorska, or Dworcowa streets.
+One can appreciate the large pediments, the Art Nouveau-like details around the second-floor openings, and the dormers with oeil-de-boeuf windows.